 - 10 homes and 23 farms were torn apart in northern Wilson County.

 - Grazulis does not list the school as part of the damage.

 So, we already have discrepancies in the total path length and the counties to include in the path.
-I started looking at newspaper articles and found damage reports near Rocky Mount (Edgecombe County) and in the Saratoga-Stantonsburg Community (Wilson County).
+We started looking at newspaper articles and found damage reports near Rocky Mount (Edgecombe County) and in the Saratoga-Stantonsburg Community (Wilson County).
 It is in this Wilson County community where we find the damaged school mentioned in CDNS.
 It is called the Speight School.
-I did not find any reports of damage in Bertie County.
-That doesn't necessarily mean there wasn't any.
-My search on newspapers.com did not yield any reports.
+We did not find any reports of damage in Bertie County.
+That doesn’t necessarily mean there wasn’t any.
+Our search on newspapers.com did not yield any reports.

 This doesn’t really help capture how the tornado traveled.
 The SPC path is nowhere near Rocky Mount.
 The starting point is north of Saratoga/Stantonsburg.
 The path barely clips Edgecombe County.
 It goes into Martin County and that is not included by any source as being in the path.